 Numerous forms of snowdrops are available to the Galanthophile, ranging from the widely grown and familiar Galanthus nivalis (common snowdrop) to the rarer autumn-flowering G. reginae-olgae.
 To add to the mix are many hundreds of forms of the common snowdrop, which have been selected over many years.
 One such is G. ‘Magnet’ which arose as a seedling in the Shepton Mallet garden of James Allen, a nineteenth century snowdrop breeder.
-‘Magnet’ is a highly regarded, robust selection, and is noted for its long stem and pedicel from which hang the pendent flowers which gently wave in even the lightest breeze.
+‘Magnet’ is a highly regarded, robust selection, and is noted for its long, arching pedicel and pendent flowers which wave gently in even the lightest breeze.